antognini/type-safe-equality/README.md

 ### Composition

-In the following example, `derives Eq` does allow to compare values of class `Person` for equality, even without a defined `given Eq[LocalDate]`:
+In the following example, `derives Eq` does allow to compare values of class `Person` for equality, even without `given Eq[LocalDate]` in scope

 ```scala
 import java.time.LocalDate